What Is Equipment Breakdown Insurance?

-- Artificially generated electrical, magnetic or electromagnetic energy that damages or disrupts electrical or electronic devices.
+- Artificially generated electrical, magnetic, or electromagnetic energy: Damages or disrupts electrical or electronic devices.
 Most property policies do cover ensuing loss caused by fire.

-- Mechanical breakdown, including rupture or bursting caused by centrifugal force.
+- Mechanical breakdown: This includes rupture or bursting caused by centrifugal force.
 Most policies cover ensuing loss caused by elevator collision.

 Equipment Breakdown Coverage

 Equipment breakdown (EB) insurance was initially called boiler and machinery insurance because it originated at a time when steam boilers were the main source of power for industrial machines.
-Boilers still exist nowadays but most machines are powered by electricity.
-Thus, boiler and machinery insurance has largely been replaced by equipment breakdown (EB) insurance, which affords broader coverage.
+Boilers are still used for heating water but nowadays, most industrial machines are powered by electricity.
+For this reason, boiler and machinery insurance has been replaced by a broader coverage called equipment breakdown (EB) insurance.

-EB insurance covers damage to covered property by a covered cause of loss (peril).
-Covered property typically includes any property you own as well as property owned by someone else and under your control if you are legally responsible for it.
-For example, suppose that Tip Top Textiles uses a dying machine that it leases from Machines Inc. The contract states that Top is responsible for any damage the machine sustains during the term of the lease.
-If Tip Top purchases EB insurance, the machine should qualify as covered property.
+The ISO EB form covers damage to covered property by a covered cause of loss.
+Covered property typically includes any property you own as well as property owned by someone else that's under your control if you are legally responsible for it.
+For example, suppose your machine shop leases a cutting machine from an equipment leasing firm.
+Your firm is liable under the contract for any damage the machine sustains during the term of the lease.
+If your business is insured under an EB policy, the machine should qualify as covered property.

 Meaning of Breakdown

-- Electrical Failure Including Arcing.
+- Electrical failure: This includes arcing.
 For example, a power surge damages a computer-operated cutting machine owned by a machine shop.
 The machine is now inoperable.

 What Is Covered Equipment?

-For property damage to be covered under EB insurance, it must be caused by a breakdown to covered equipment.
-In the ISO EB form, this term includes the four categories of equipment described below.
-Be sure you read the definition of covered equipment carefully as it contains many exclusions.
+For property damage to be covered under EB insurance, it must be caused by a breakdown to one of four types of equipment:

-- Pressure Vessels and Vacuum Equipment.
-Includes any equipment built to operate under internal pressure or vacuum.
-Examples are boilers, hot water heaters, vacuum pumps, autoclaves, steam cookers, and pressurized storage tanks.
+- Pressure vessels and vacuum equipment: Includes any equipment built to operate under internal pressure or vacuum.
+Examples are boilers, water heaters, vacuum pumps, autoclaves, steam cookers, and pressurized storage tanks.

-- Electrical or Mechanical Equipment.
-Includes a wide variety of electrical or mechanical equipment.
-Examples are transformers, circuit breakers, furnaces, air conditioners, generators, compressors, refrigerators, ovens, production machinery, and elevators.
+- Electrical or mechanical equipment: A broad category that includes things like transformers, circuit breakers, furnaces, air conditioners, generators, compressors, refrigerators, ovens, production machinery, and elevators.

-- Utility-owned Equipment.
-Includes equipment in any of the above categories that is located at the described premises and owned by a utility.
-The equipment must be used solely to supply utility services to your premises.
+- Utility-owned equipment: Means equipment that fits one of the above categories and is owned by a utility.
+The equipment must be located at the described premises and used solely to supply utility services to the insured's premises.
 An example is a utility-owned transformer located on your premises and used by the utility to deliver electricity to your business.